 Paytm now enables merchants to provide instant refunds to their customers in their bank accounts.
-Historically, depending on the payment method used by customer, the time taken to refund the amount would vary between 3-5 days.
-This delay undoubtedly provides a bad customer experience and higher customer escalations.
+Historically, depending on the payment method used by the customer, the time taken to refund the amount would vary between 3-5 days.
+This delay undoubtedly provides bad customer experience and higher customer escalations.

 Please note: Instant refund is only available to select enterprise merchants who have integrated online or in-app payments with Paytm for their Business.
-Get in touch to request access to instant refund for your account.
+Get in touch to request access to an instant refund for your account.

-Instant refund is a three step process:
+Instant refund is a three-step process:

 Pass the customer asset token in the refund request.
 Paytm processes the refund in the bank account of the customer after validating this token.

-These refunds occur when merchant is unable to fulfil the order due to stock unavailability or any other reason.
+These refunds occur when the merchant is unable to fulfil the order due to stock unavailability or any other reason.

-Customer initiates a refund request
+The customer initiates a refund request.

-Request the refund with the asset token using our refund API
+Request the refund with the asset token using our Refund API.

 Find the detailed interaction of each system component in the flowchart below: